sakh-ML/sakh-ML/README.md

 ---

-> "Close to the metal, closer to mastery — where software meets hardware magic." ⚙️
+> "Close to the metal, closer to mastery — where hardware and software meet in perfect harmony." ⚡